c0di/testpythonrust/content/convert-markdown-to-html-script.md

 ./target/release/md_to_html --directory /Users/pybob/code/newbies-part2  0.00s user 0.01s system 79% cpu 0.020 total
 ```

-Although this is a small script, it taught me a lot about Rust.
-As I always say, the most you learn by building concrete things.
+As I always say, the most you learn by building concrete things and this exercise was no exception. 🎉

-And usually you learn a thing or two more than you expected, in this case I also learned about GitHub Actions, how to run Rust scripts in them, and how to generate and upload artifacts.
+And usually you learn a thing or two more as a bonus, in this case how to upload artifacts in a GitHub Action. 📈

-I hope this post was helpful if you’re looking to convert markdown files to HTML in Rust or run Rust scripts in a GitHub Action.
-Let me know if you have any questions or suggestions!
+I hope this post was helpful if you’re looking to convert markdown files to HTML in Rust + how to run Rust scripts in GitHub Actions. 🦀 💡